michaeldgarber/teach-r/README.md

 # teach-r
-Managing and visualizing aspatial and spatial data in R
+This repository contains a work-in-progress for managing and visualizing aspatial and spatial data in R.